rrkulkarni108/COVID-DeathCounts-State-Age-Sex-Independence/README.md

-# COVID-19 Death Count by Largest Populations State
+# COVID-19 Death Count by Largest Population States
 ## Nonparametric K-sample Test

 Analyzing COVID-19 deaths by State to see if States (their infrastructures and response to COVID-19, resources, density, etc)